Time & Materials#

 Purchase invoices and invoice entries#

-When you post invoices for hours recorded by an external resource, you must apply the job ledger entries posted so far to prevent billing a customer twice for the same work (once because of the time entries and once due to the invoice).
+When you post invoices for hours recorded by an external resource, you must apply the project ledger entries posted so far to prevent billing a customer twice for the same work (once because of the time entries and once due to the invoice).
 If the resource doesn’t post time, application isn’t needed.

 To prevent the posting of invoices without invoice entries (which have already been recorded as time entries), you must turn on the Use Purch.
 Invoice Entries toggle on the relevant resource card.
 After turning on the toggle, you can post neither receipts nor invoices without these entries, and an error message appears if you try to do so.

 Receipts and invoices are then posted in one go.
 Should you want to separate them, you need to assign invoice entries with the delivery of services.
-Otherwise, job ledger entries will be posted as always.
+Otherwise, project ledger entries will be posted as always.

 Example:

-To settle the amount that you now owe the external service provider, you proceed by creating a purchase invoice from the job and entering 6 in a Qty. to Receive field on a line.
+To settle the amount that you now owe the external service provider, you proceed by creating a purchase invoice from the project and entering 6 in a Qty. to Receive field on a line.
 You also check if the Line Amount excl.
 VAT field there shows the correct value.

 Afterward, you choose Line > Purch.
 Invoice Entries (on the Lines FastTab) to assign invoice entries to the line.
-This opens a new page on which you select the resource’s unapplied job ledger entries and choose Add Entries on the ribbon.
+This opens a new page on which you select the resource’s unapplied project ledger entries and choose Add Entries on the ribbon.

 You then choose OK to copy the ledger entries to the purchase line.
 The invoice entry totals and the Qty. to Receive field values from the line can now be seen in a FactBox on the right-hand side of the Purchase Invoice page.

 A difference in these amounts means that there’s something wrong with either the direct unit cost on the purchase line or the unit cost on the resource card.
-If you don’t see an error message, you can start posting corrections to quantities or job ledger entries, or both.
+If you don’t see an error message, you can start posting corrections to quantities or project ledger entries, or both.

 Note

 For technical reasons, deleting one or more invoice entries will not update the totals on a purchase line.
 Instead, you need to run the Update Totals function.
-All totals are also updated when you reopen the invoice page or add job ledger entries.
+All totals are also updated when you reopen the invoice page or add project ledger entries.

 You can post multiple receipts to a single purchase order to gather invoice entries in one place.
 When you later post a bill for the order, the Qty. to Invoice must match the combined value of the Qty. to Receive and the Qty.
 Received fields.